 After being selected

-If selected in the ballot, you have a set period to:
+If selected in the ballot, you have a set period to put your application together.
+The key requirements are:

-The job-offer step is the most common stumbling point — places are limited and cannot be deferred.
-You then need to complete the full residence application process including medical exams, police certificates, and evidence of employment.
+The job-offer step is the most common stumbling point, as places are limited and cannot be deferred.

 Practical next step

-Eligible citizens should register for the annual ballot — registration is the gateway, and the timeframes are strict.
+Eligible citizens should register for the annual ballot, as registration is the gateway and the timeframes are strict.
 If you’re selected, having documentation ready (qualifications, English language evidence, police certificates) before you start the job hunt buys you crucial weeks within the post-selection window.
+If you have been selected and want help assembling a residence application within the post-selection window, you can book a consultation with a licensed adviser.